From your first gynecology appointment to postmenopausal care, we’ll make sure you get the right care at the right time.

 - Bulge in vagina

-- Inability to void or have a bowel movement
+- Inability to urinate or have a bowel movement

 - Weight loss and exercise